industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 1. "+Add Services": graphical supported by dialogues to create a corresponding docker-compose.yml file
 2. "Import YAML": import of an existing docker-compose.yml file and adapt it afterwards

-In this use case, you can select the 2nd option to import an existing docker-compose.yaml file directly.
+In this use case, you can select the 2nd option to import an existing docker-compose.yml file of the THT Close-Loop directly. **Since there are some credential information in the yml file, we cannot fully display it.**

 ![install_tht_step3-2](graphics/install_tht_step3-2.png)

 After all the docker-compse.yml configuration completed, a window with ‘Add version’ appears.
-As it is the first version of your app, you do not modify anything and just click on ‘Create’.
+As it is the first version of your app, you do not need to modify anything and just click on ‘Create’.

 <img src="graphics/install_tht_step3-3.png" alt="install_tht_step3-3" style="zoom: 50%;" />

-If everything in the docker-compose is correct and the built images exist are available, your first version of your THT Close-Loop app is available.
+If everything in the docker-compose is correct and the built images are available, your first version of your THT Close-Loop app is available to be uploaded to Industrial Edge Management.
 This might take a second.

 ![image-20220509145358015](graphics/install_tht_step3-4.png)